 In this section, we list neutral cards that are always good to craft if you are playing Hunter.
 Note that many of these cards will be usable in a wide range of decks across multiple classes.
 This means that crafting these cards over class specific ones is often a good idea if you plan to play a range of classes.

-- Fire Fly - Priority = MEDIUM: Fire Fly is a common 1-drop used across most classes.
+- Fire Fly - Priority = LOW: Fire Fly is a common 1-drop used across most classes.
 It provides a solid early-game play in Aggro decks, while also being an efficient method for Control decks to contest the board due to the Battlecry effect.

 - Dire Mole - Priority = LOW: Dire Mole has excellent stats for a 1-drop and as a beast it has excellent synergy with many staple Hunter cards.

 - Giggling Inventor - Priority = HIGH: Giggling Inventor is an extremely powerful defensive minions capable of blocking up to 4 attacks due to summoning two minions with Divine Shield and Taunt.

 - Witchwood Grizzly - Priority = LOW: Witchwood Grizzly is a great defensive tool for slower Hunter decks and can be especially powerful when pulled directly from your deck with Kathrena Winterwisp.